 This is one of the reasons your skin looses its pliability and youthful appearance, because there isn’t enough hyaluronic acid to nourish your collagen cells and you lose definition along your jawline and your cheeks appear thinner and more aged.

 So hyaluronic acid really earns its title as the fountain of youth, because it provides maximum moisture and nourishment to your skin’s cell and in turn, stimulates the production of nice plump collagen cells.

-Other benefits of vitamin C include its anti-inflammatory properties, as well as being vital in cellular repair.
+Other benefits of vitamin C include its anti-inflammatory properties, as well as it being vital in cellular repair.

-So if your skin has suffered from too much UV exposure, using a vitamin c serum daily can really help to reduce fine lines and sun spots, as well as minimize any further damage and help your skin to rejuvenate itself.
+So if your skin has suffered from too much UV exposure, using a vitamin C serum daily can really help to reduce fine lines and sun spots, as well as minimize any further damage and help your skin to rejuvenate itself.